 No business leader worthy of their pay check and the trust of their stakeholders is going to argue that these softer aspects of workforce behavior that drive innovation, problem solving, tacit knowledge development, work culture, customer experience and the delivery of brand promises, etc. are not worthy of investment.
 The consequence of their loss will ultimately be felt in terms of staff attrition, a loss of productivity in the long run, and the potentially unrecoverable seepage of knowledge from the organization.

-It means that businesses moving forward will need to find new ways to have their people work together, a new formula for team working that delivers results.
+The future of work demands that businesses find new ways to have their people work together, a new formula for team working that delivers results.
 It will be technology enabled.
 It will require investment and leadership.
 And it won’t be a mirror of what’s gone before.
 You simply can’t replicate a physical meeting with a virtual one, a physical water cooler with a synthetic equivalent, a meaningful face-to-face social networking event with an online tool-kit.
 What we’re talking about is a ‘something new.’
 Perhaps, we just haven’t experienced it yet.

 The digital tech that runs flexible working for businesses around the world.